nishant-jain-94/D3IndiaCensus-Modified/README.md

 ## Some assumptions made while writing the test case:

+1. The candidate creates a svg element under the body element.
-1. The candidate creates the bar char with the class *bar* for all the bins.
+2. The candidate creates the bar char with the class *bar* for all the bins.
-2. The candidate creates the x and y axis with classes *x axis* and *y axis* respectively.
+3. The candidate creates the x and y axis with classes *x axis* and *y axis* respectively.

 ## To view the chart plotted